node-inspector/node-inspector/readme.md

 ## Known Issues

-This is pre-alpha quality code, so use at your own risk:
+This is alpha quality code, so use at your own risk:

 * while not stopped at a breakpoint the console doesn't always behave as you might expect
 * pause on exceptions doesn't play nice with the node event loop
 * closing the inspector does not stop debugging, you must stop inspector.js manually
-* opening more than one inspector window causes trouble

 ## Other Ideas